bullmoose20/MK-Docs/docs/komet/faqs.md

             git stash
             git stash clear

-        Will reset any changes you have made to Komet-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+        Will reset any changes you have made to Kometa-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
 You shouldn't be doing this, so typically this will not lose any of your work.
 If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-docker: Docker"

         [type this into your terminal]

-            docker pull meisnate12/komet:develop
+            docker pull meisnate12/kometa:develop

-        Then recreate your container via whatever means you used to create it [docker run, docker-compose, etc.], changing the image in the docker command or the `docker-compose.yml` to `meisnate12/komet:develop`.
+        Then recreate your container via whatever means you used to create it [docker run, docker-compose, etc.], changing the image in the docker command or the `docker-compose.yml` to `meisnate12/kometa:develop`.

         If you are using Docker on a NAS like Synology or UNRaid, they will provide some means of doing those two things.